 In my last blog post, I shared Part 1 of my journey to becoming a Sports Dietitian with you.
 I shared about my undergraduate coursework and my journey as a student-athlete that prepared me to be a Sports Dietitian.

-After graduation and retiring from soccer, I headed out to Southern California with my boyfriend.
+After graduating and retiring from soccer, I headed out to Southern California with my boyfriend.
 Robby, my boyfriend at the time (but now husband), had a job offer in Orange County and I headed out west with him for a new adventure.

 As I shared previously, I was on the medical school route until I moved to California.
 During my first year in California, I interned at UCLA and realized that Sports Nutrition was the place for me.